XOOMAR

 TechCrunch Disrupt 2026 Side Events Turn Conference Week Into a Fight for Focus

-The thesis is simple: during a major startup week, attention becomes scarce before capital does.
+The thesis is simple: during a major startup week, attention becomes scarce before startup capital does.
 TechCrunch is giving outside hosts a formal path to capture some of that attention by proposing Side Events tied to Disrupt 2026.

 The source says hosts can run industry roundtables, VC office hours, deep-dive workshops, casual networking happy hours, and intimate dinners.
 That range matters.
 A roundtable and a happy hour are not the same product.
 One promises depth.
 The other promises access.
 A workshop can position a company as technically serious, while VC office hours can turn a sponsor into a gatekeeper for founder conversations.